 Al Shorta thought that would be enough to win the game, but five minutes from the end, Nilton Mendes equalised for Irtysh Pavlodar from the penalty spot and Al Shorta had to score again in the last five minutes in order to stand any chance of reaching the semis.
 But Al Shorta did just that, when Sabah Jeayer won them the game in the 89th minute by sneaking his close-range effort underneath the onrushing 'keeper and into the net.
 Al Shorta won the game 3-2, but still needed Al Hilal to defeat Persepolis in order to reach the semis.
 Unfortunately, Al Hilal were only able to muster a goalless draw with their opponents, and Al Shorta were knocked out at the quarter-final stage, one point behind Persepolis who advanced to the semis.

 In 2004, Al Shorta were admitted into the AFC Champions League by the IFA after being crowned the 2002-03 Iraqi First Division champions.
-The other Iraqi team to qualify was Al Quwa Al Jawiya.
-Al Shorta lost every game they played, however they didn't come last in their group because Al Ahly of Bahrain withdrew from the tournament.
+Al Ahly of Bahrain, who had been drawn into Group C of the tournament with Al Shorta, withdrew from the competition before it started, so the other three teams in the group were therefore awarded 3-0 walkover victories in their two scheduled games against the Bahraini outfit, meaning all three teams started out on six points.
 Al Shorta were forced to play their home games in Damascus, Syria due to security concerns in Iraq.